riufix/riufix/README.md

 # Hi there, I'm riufix 👋

 I'm a student with a bachelor degree In Game Programmation pursuing a Master's degree in full stack Devellopement 👨‍🎓 at IIM Digital School Paris 🏫.
 I'm passionate learner who's willing to learn and work across technologies.
 I love new technologies ✨, Apart from that i also love to help people learning programmation.
-I'm currently into Gameplay developement 💻 and working on my C++ and blue print skills.
+I'm also into Gameplay developement 💻 and working on my C++ and blue print skills.

 ____________________________
 ## Languages and skills